-The MA in English at Oklahoma State University allows students to develop expertise in a variety of areas: British and American Literature, Critical Theory, Screen Studies, Composition and Rhetoric, Professional Writing, Linguistics, and Teaching English as a Second Language (TESL).
+The MA in English at Oklahoma State University allows students to develop expertise in a variety of areas: British and American Literature, critical theory, screen studies, rhetoric and professional writing, linguistics, and teaching English as a second language (TESL).
 In consultation with their advisory committees, students devise an individualized curriculum that reflects their own intellectual interests and prepares them to enter a PhD program or to teach at the college level.